Backing Up/Restoring Kinetica

 Note

-Three hot backup types are supported for database objects & data:
+Three types of snapshots are supported for database objects & data:

 • full - snapshot of the given database objects & data

-• incremental - changes in the database objects & data since the last backup of any kind
+• incremental - snapshot of the changes in the database objects & data since the last snapshot of any kind

-• differential - changes in the database objects & data since the last full backup
+• differential - snapshot of the changes in the database objects & data since the last full snapshot

 Backup Storage